Anesthesia

 For simpler procedures – we offer a version of this – we call it IV sedation.
 You are sedated, not fully asleep, but typically very comfortable for the procedure.

-Why can Dr. Loetscher provide the full or “Real” general Anesthesia?
+Why can Dr. Loetscher and Dr. Best provide the full or “Real” general Anesthesia?

 • Our facility has been designed, equipped, and staffed like a hospital operating room.
 Full general anesthesia requires anesthesia machines, full monitoring capabilities, and an experienced nursing team – all of which we have

-• Dr. Loetscher has been trained to provide this full anesthesia.
+• Dr. Loetscher and Dr. Best have been trained to provide this full anesthesia.
 He is board certified by the American Board of Dental Anesthesiologists.

 • We utilize an additional anesthesiologist – a board certified MD anesthesiologist at least once a week for our complex procedures, elderly patients, and those with challenging health issues.

-Dr. Loetscher is Board-Certified to Administer General Anesthesia
+Dr. Loetscher and Dr. Best are Board-Certified to Administer General Anesthesia

-One of the great benefits of being cared for at Atlanta Oral & Maxillofacial Surgery by Dr. Loetscher is the quality of anesthesia provided.
-To begin with, Dr. Loetscher is one of the only oral & maxillofacial surgeons in the state that is trained and set-up to safely administer true general anesthesia.
+One of the great benefits of being cared for at Atlanta Oral & Maxillofacial Surgery by Dr. Loetscher and Dr. Best is the quality of anesthesia provided.
+To begin with, Dr. Loetscher and Dr. Best are two of the few oral & maxillofacial surgeons in the state that are trained and set-up to safely administer true general anesthesia.
 Also, our surgery facility is set-up as an out-patient surgery center with hospital grade anesthesia equipment, all safety drugs, back-up power generators, and a team of Registered Nurses (RNs).

 Dr. Loetscher received his training in anesthesia at the Ohio State University.
 Their program is world renowned for its’ advanced training in anesthesia for oral & maxillofacial surgeons.
 Dr. Loetscher also received his board certification in anesthesia by the American Board of Dental Anesthesiologists.